 You’ll be able to determine how to file by answering a few simple questions.
 Are you married?
 If yes, your options are to file jointly or separately from your spouse.
 If you’re married and residing in the US, you’ll likely file Married Filing Jointly to receive the best tax breaks.
 But what if you’re married and living in Hong Kong?
 How should you file then?

 It depends: Is your spouse a US Citizen?

 If your spouse is a US Citizen or Green Card Holder: The best option is probably Married Filing Jointly.
 In the eyes of the IRS, you and your spouse are buying assets and earning money together no matter where you live globally, even in Hong Kong.

-If your spouse is a non-US Citizen: If you’re living in Hong Kong and matrimony, and your spouse is not a US Citizen OR a Green Card Holder, they are not required to file a US Tax Return.
+If your spouse is a non-US Citizen: If you’re living in Hong Kong and matrimony, and your spouse is not a US Citizen OR a Green Card Holder, they do not have to file a US Tax Return.
 In that case, we generally advise clients to file Married-Filing-Separately.
 This way, your spouse’s financial information will stay out of the eyes of the IRS.
-If you have a US child, Head of Household is another potential filing option.
+Head of Household is another potential filing option if you have a US child.

 Head of Household: Do you pay more than half to maintain your home/ household during the tax year with a qualifying child?
 It may be better to use the Head of Household status.